PHOTO CREDIT. IVAN MAHE RACING

 Porsche Modification & Restoration

-Your Porsche can be a canvas of sorts---a creative outlet for you to express yourself, to test ideas.
-Or, a restoration can return your Porsche to the original condition you envision.
-If you're thinking of a Porsche modification or restoration, let me know what's in your head.
-I can help turn your Porsche ideas into reality.
+Your Porsche can be a canvas of sorts---a creative outlet for you to express yourself.
+Or, to test ideas.
+A restoration on the other hand can return your Porsche close to its original condition.
+Just say what's in your head.
+GP will help turn your Porsche ideas into reality.
 And... make the journey a rewarding and cost efficient experience for you.
 It's all Porsche-possible!
-Results will be nothing less than excellent---because that's the way I like it.
-And hopefully excellence is what you expect.
+Results will be nothing less than excellent---because that's the way it is here.

 1979 Porsche 930.
 To return this car to the form you see it in here required months, attending details at every turn, sometimes running into challenges that are the stuff of restoration legend.
 Needless to say the owner made a significant investment in this 930.
 His reason ..."Am playing a small but personally fulfilling role in preserving a slice of Porsche history... and enjoying the ride!"